Submitting movies is done at the Submit Movie

 the submission file to be updated without having to cancel and submit a new movie.

-Such requests are made personally to a senior or judge
+Such requests are made personally to a judge

 - The new movie file (pack it into a ZIP file, then send either an URL or the file)